Ayakabehro1/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

+Hello and welcome to my website!

-I am a Masters student at the University of Waterloo studying economics.
-Prior to my Masters education, I spent several years in the field working as a Research Associate in academia and as a Economic Advisor for the Ontario Public Service.
-Having experience in my field, I have gained experience in applying my undergraduate economics education to practice and have narrowed my career aspirations.
-My goal is to finish my Masters degree in June 2023 and enter the field of economic consulting or economic policy research.
+I am a Masters of Economics student at the University of Waterloo, with a particular interest in economic research and data analysis.
+Prior to my Masters education, I worked in the field for several years as a Research Associate in academia and as a Economic Advisor for the Ontario Public Service.
+This experience, in culmination with my Masters education, have inspired me to work in applied economic research and/or economic policy analysis.

-This website encompasses my resume (available in both PDF and HTML format), my interests which are illustrated in my Journal, and my publications.
+This website delves into my resume (available in both PDF and HTML format), my interests which are illustrated in my Journal, and my publications.
 In my free time, I hope to contribute more to my Journal and finalize projects which are currently in the works.
-Please feel free to reach out to me via email, twitter or linkedin.
+Please feel free to reach out to me via email, twitter or Linkedin.